HardlyDifficult/Tutorials/Outline.md

 At this point we have covered everything you need to match the Level1 platform layout.
 You can match the layout we used or come up with your own.

-Refer to the "Game" tab to confirm your layout.
+Refer to the 'Game' tab to confirm your layout as they player will see it.

 The basic steps are:

  - Copy a parent Platform to start from.
- - Modify the tile "Width" as needed.
+ - Modify the tile 'Width' as needed.
 Platforms should extend off the screen a bit.
  - Use Vertex Snap to position the edge sprites.
- - Move and rotate the sprite by modifying the parent GameObject, leaving the children at position and rotation 0, with the exception of the corner sprites which have an X value.
+ - Move and rotate the sprite by modifying the parent GameObject, leaving the children at position and rotation 0, with the exception of the corner sprites which have an X position.

 TODO screenshots